therahulmanocha/crack_the_code/README.md

 # crack_the_code
 Coding interview Questions and Solutions

-This repository is created with the intent of sharing easy/medium/hard and relevant coding problems for cracking software/firmware coding challenges.
+This repository is created with the intent of sharing  relevant coding problems for cracking software/firmware/embedded-systems coding challenges.
 Following are the types of coding questions covered in this repo so far.

+Coding problems have been picked from following sources:

+1. LeetCode
+2. Codility
+3. Interviews

 ## 1. Bit Manipulation Questions:
   ### Basic One Liners: